smiletoeveryone/intstall_raspbian_with_a_monitor/README.md

 https://www.raspberrypi.org/downloads/noobs/

-2.format your sd card as fat32 from your windows 10.
+2.format your sd card as fat32 i windows 10.

 3.unzip noobs in your windows 10.